 Introducing the BBC micro:bit: an IET perspective

-The IET education team will be working on this exciting project in four main areas:
+The IET education team have been working on this exciting project in four main areas:

 1. Teaching resources - production of a full suite of resources, each with accompanying video-related material from IET.tv.
 Find out more and download the resources.

 2. Faraday Challenge Days - 129 events taking place between January and June 2016 aimed at Year 7 students and their equivalents throughout the whole of the UK.
 These off-timetable STEM activity days aim to encourage creativity, team working, problem solving and the application of the technology to real-life situations.
 See all host schools and league tables.

 3. Teacher CPD - CPD sessions run in partnership with the National STEM Centre and D&T Association.